https://github.com/danomatika/joyosc

 ### macOS

 If using Macports on macOS, it is recommended to use the Macports default prefix of `/opt/local`.
 Similarly, new Homebrew installs (Apple Silicon) also use `/opt/local`.
 In the case of older Homebrew installs (Intel), `/usr/local` is used so you won't need to set the prefix.
-To check the Hombrew prefix, use `brew --prefix`.
+To check the Homebrew prefix, use `brew --prefix`.

 USAGE

-All applications have a full help usage printout, use -h or --help.
+-----All applications have a full help usage printout, use -h or --help.

 ----